Here’s a little body language fun: Who is seriously resource guarding? And what is the other dog doing?

 Note: resource guarding can be a serious problem.
 I’m not making light of it.
 One of these dogs didn’t want to give up her item, but still, she did so without incident.

 Addendum 2/28/14: I realize from some readers’ responses that the combination of these two photos and the previous sentence might give the wrong impression.
 I should have explained.
 One of these photos is back from when I didn’t know what to do about resource guarding, and the other is from a play session.
-Stay tuned for more details in the next post: Who Was Resource Guarding?
+More details are in the next post: Who Was Resource Guarding?
 And Why We Need to Take It Seriously.